arkaonelovemanu/VibratoTestApp/README.md

 5. Navigate to http://localhost:8080 (http://192.168.99.100:8080 if using Docker Toolbox) in your browser to view the site.

-  #### Additionally, you can navigate to http://localhost:5000 to open the swagger UI of API
+  #### Additionally, you can navigate to http://localhost:5000 to open the swagger UI of API.The healthcheck endpoint url is http://localhost:5000/api/V1/Health

 ## Thoughts
 This was a great assignment.
 I had never got the oppurtunity to work hands on with Docker before this was a great learning curve.Glueing the things and orchestrating them together from a single yaml file is very cool.
-Also, I spent some time refining the API to enable logging, CORS, mappers, DI,swagger  and a middleware for exception handling.
+Also, I spent some time refining the API to enable logging, CORS, mappers, DI,swagger,healthcheck  and a middleware for exception handling.
 I also thought of including a JWT middleware so that the API authorizes users based on tokens and claims but felt it would consume some more time.
 The web application uses Angular 1.5 because I it served the purpose of simple data binding and making rest http calls to the api.